singlanitin661/namaste-react/lecture5 Getting Hooked/Notes.md

 ## Why we even need state variables?
 The reason was, react doesnt get to know thaT we have updated out old variables `let/const/var`, So the concept of state variables was introduced. therefore we use `stateVariables` which when gets updated, react `re-renders the whole-component but with re-concillation Algo` containing them.

-### QUestion :
+### Question :
 Inside `const [LoginButton, setLoginButton] = useState("login")` how can react update an constant variable?

 ### Answer
-React baiscally re-renders the whole component and sends another of variable with the same name. conside it as if we are defining
+React baiscally re-renders the whole component and sends another of variable with the same name. consider it as if we are defining
 ```c++
 for(int i =0 ; i<n ; i++>){
     for(int i=0 ; i<n; i++>){